dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 And to explore that to the full effect, you need minor events in your story that establish a trusting relationship between the two.

-Category theory is actually great for kind of genericizing plot events or stories from real life.
+Category theory is great for kind of genericizing plot events or stories from real life.
 You can take some memories or stories you've heard and just abstract the characters or combinate & reapply the same "type" of scenario with different characters until you find something interesting.
 But being able to identify those kinds of compelling events and types of events from real life and from other stories is the skill here.
 What types of events would be most interesting when applied to different characters and situations.

 ### AI-driven Literature